Therena/OpenFolderExtension/README.md

 ﻿# OpenFolderExtension

-# ✨ Open Folder Extension: Access File Locations Directly from Solution Explorer
+## ✨ Access File Locations Directly from Solution Explorer

 **Instantly open the containing folder or output directory for any item within the Visual Studio Solution Explorer.**